 Mary Magdalene reenactment

 In one of your children’s ministry classrooms or meeting halls, create the illusion of the tomb over the entire area by using dark paper or fabric.
 When all the children are assembled “in the tomb”, dim the lights.
-Then all of a sudden have someone portraying Mary Magdalene come through a bright opening and onto the scene to declare that Jesus is no longer “in the tomb” because “He is alive!”
-Then have her share her amazing testimony.
+At that point, have someone portraying Mary Magdalene come through a bright opening to declare that Jesus is no longer “in the tomb” because “He is alive!”
+Then, have her share her amazing testimony.
 Have her tell about her bondage and deliverance and how she became a devoted disciple of Jesus and followed Him even to the cross.
 Let her talk about the sorrow and grief she experienced upon finding the tomb empty and how she stood alone weeping.
 Have her describe her experience when the two angels appeared on the scene to comfort her.
 Finally, let her recall the most amazing experience of all, how Jesus appeared to her and spoke her name.
 Mary Magdalene was the very first witness to the most important event in all of history, the resurrection of Jesus Christ!

 Create an empty tomb

-Since Easter Sunday is all about celebrating the resurrection, include an empty tomb somewhere in the program to nicely set the theme.
-Here’s one idea.
-Set up a tent and drape it over with gray sheets to make it look more like a cave, or a tomb.
-Inside the “tomb” place several small strips of white cloth in the tent to symbolize the burial linens left behind.
-After talking about the death and resurrection of Jesus, have each child talk about what they see inside the make-shift tomb.
+Since Easter Sunday is all about celebrating the Resurrection, include an empty tomb somewhere in the program to nicely set the theme.
+This is a fun Easter idea for children’s ministry that lets you have some fun with decorating and teaching.
+First, set up a tent and drape it over with gray sheets to make it look more like a cave, or a tomb.
+Inside the “tomb”, place several small strips of white cloth in the tent to symbolize the burial linens left behind.
+After talking about the death and resurrection of Jesus, have each child talk about what they see inside the makeshift tomb.
 The disciples found the tomb empty because Jesus was no longer there.
 He is alive!
 Let each child take one strip of cloth to bring home to use in sharing the great news!